Betty White: 2010–2021: Career resurgence

 A Betty White calendar for 2011 was published in late 2010.
 The calendar features photos from White's career and with various animals.
 She also launched her own clothing line on July 22, 2010, which features shirts with her face on them.
 All proceeds go to various animal charities she supported.

-White at the LA Times Festival of Books in April 2012.

 White's success continued in 2012 with her first Grammy Award for Best Spoken Word Recording for her bestseller If You Ask Me.
 She also won the UCLA Jack Benny Award for Comedy, recognizing her significant contribution to comedy in television, and was roasted at the New York Friars Club.
 A television special, Betty White's 90th Birthday Party, aired on NBC a day before her birthday on January 16, 2012.
 The show featured appearances of many stars whom White worked with over the years as well as a message from then sitting president Barack Obama.
 In January 2013, NBC once again celebrated White's birthday with a TV special featuring celebrity friends, including former president Bill Clinton; the special aired on February 5.